GitMylou/ha-linky-offline/README.md

 This repository provides an alternative to ha-linky if the HA installation does not support add-ons (this is the case for instance of HA Core) and/or if the machine hosting the HA Installation does not have access to internet.

+## Known issue

+The energy dasboard expect a cumulative sum. howevere, the data injected start from 0 and create a wrong value from 00h00 to 01h00.

+I tried to setup the field last_reset but it seems ignored.
+I cannot retrieve history of a long term statistic to get the last value.
+I am working on it but if you have idea...
+Next idea would be to retrieve index from linky instead of consumption, to write historic in file, or to target directly the database

 ## Setup

 This repository was tested with the following setup: